RediSearch/RediSearch/docs/docs/query/range.md

 FT.SEARCH idx:bicycle "@price:[(1000 +inf]"
 ```

-The example below returns bicycles with a price lower or equal to 2000 USD (`price <= 2000`) by returning the five cheapest bikes:
+The example below returns bicycles with a price lower than or equal to 2000 USD (`price <= 2000`) by returning the five cheapest bikes:

 ```
 FT.SEARCH idx:bicycle "@price:[-inf 2000] SORTBY price LIMIT 0 5"